Lantianyou/whisper-playground/README.md

 - Big market
     - Can be used in legal case, recorded audio is wildly used as legal evidence, but no judge or lawyer has time to listen

+## Added Features

+- Human editting
+    - Rich text editor for correction, can correct accent, 多音字 etc
+    - Download as common-use file like Microsoft Word, pdf or display beautifully in markdown

+- Audio editting
+    - Transform all kinds of audio file using ffmpeg
+    - Split audio files
+    - Remove background noise, and download for user, basically a WebUI for ffmpeg

+- Text augmentation
+    - Use ChatGPT to frame the conversation from ordinary speech to written down essays. 口语到书面语
+    - Summary, translation, style shifts (小红书) or other GPT capabilities

+## Advantages

+- Pricing: Just charge fees, one time payment, will accept below 1 yuan, no sign up allowed
+- Performant, elegant and easy-to-use, built by ByteDance engineers
+- SEO